joejag/cfpday_workshop/presentation.md

 In her personal work, she is most often making vignette games based on her own life stories.
 She worked as a designer on IGF nominee “how do you Do It?” and IGF Student Honorable Mention “Ladylike.”
 She designed the recently released “Cibele,” a game about an online relationship created by Star Maid Games.

-You can find her work at ninasays.so, and you can follow her on Twitter at @hentaiphd.
+You can find her work at ninasays.so, and you can follow her on Twitter at @ninasays.

 ---